qupath/qupath-docs/docs/advanced/imagej.md

 The data exchange functions within QuPath try to take care of this using the `Platform.runLater` and `EDT.invokeLater` methods.
 Any developer looking to develop any further ImageJ plugins or QuPath extensions to share data will need to be cautious about this too.

-Finally, JavaFX vs. AWT is the cause of an [irritating bug](https://github.com/qupath/qupath/issues/6) within QuPath whereby the ImageJ menubar is appended to the end of the QuPath menubar whenever ImageJ is launched -- and it doesn't go away easily.
+Finally, JavaFX vs. AWT is the cause of an [irritating bug](https://github.com/qupath/qupath/issues/6) within QuPath running on macOS, where the system menubar doesn't behave properly.

-Any fixes for this issue would be much appreciated...
+For that reason, when ImageJ is launched QuPath's menubars will automatically move from the top of the screen to be within each window.
+If you prefer the menubar to be directly in the window anyway, you can change the {guilabel}`Use system menubar` setting under {menuselection}`Edit --> Preferences...`.
 :::